ninjajazza/picoKiln/README.md

 #### Raspberry PI deployment

-If you want to deploy the code on a PI for production:
+If you want to deploy the code on a Pi for production:

     $ pip install RPi.GPIO